JustHumanz/justhumanz.github.io/_posts/kubernetes/2023-01-03-deep-dive-kubernetes-v2.md

 What the meaning of that?
 Well if you already read my previous post and trying to create container manualy i think you should have better imagination about this, or even you already know what the point of pause container. but sure some of you was speed runner who just want the answer from post whitout doing the boring experiment

-in my previous post i'm alredy explain to you all about **container** aka fancy namespaces, remember if container is namespaces and every namespaces have own id right? and if the namespaces id was same they will sharing resource right?
+in my previous post i'm already explain to you all about **container** aka fancy namespaces, remember if container is namespaces and every namespaces have own id right? and if the namespaces id was same they will sharing resource right?

 now imagine if i create container A also i'm setup the network,after that i create the container B buttttt **i also attach the network namespace from container A to B** so container A and B will have same network namespaces